WietseWind/docker-rippled/README.md

 You can fetch a working sample config from the [Github repo](https://github.com/WietseWind/docker-rippled).

+### Note on Apple M1 / M2 chips:

+Run the container with `--platform linux/amd64` to get it to work on your Mac M1 / M2.

 ### Passing arguments/environment variables

 Both environment variables passed with `-e` to `docker run` and arguments added at the end of the `docker run` command will be passed.
 E.g.: